 Initial activities will consist of compiling and reviewing available data to assess the potential significance of new groundwater sites to contributing PCBs to the Spokane River.
 Separate activities will be conducted for each of the three categories of sites described immediately above.

 With respect to the potential source up-gradient of Kaiser, existing data have largely been mined to the extent necessary to define that a source exists and that its magnitude is potentially of concern.
-Recent evaluations of hydrogeological and groundwater quality information collected by Kaiser show that there likely is an up-gradient source of PCBs via venting groundwater within the gaining portion of the river from approximately the Pentzer WWTP to Kaiser monitoring well MW-15 (approximately 1.1. miles).
-This conclusion is based on available PCB homolog data collected from Kaiser monitoring wells, which show a difference between the PCB homolog patterns between the Kaiser plume monitoring well data and up-gradient and cross-gradient monitoring well data collected outside these areas (LimnoTech, 2016f).
-The Kaiser plume data are dominated by the tri- and tetra- homolog groups, while the up-gradient/cross-gradient PCB data are dominated by the tetra-, penta- and hexa- homolog groups (Figure 6).
+Recent evaluations of hydrogeological and groundwater quality information collected by Kaiser show that there likely is an up-gradient source of PCBs entering via groundwater within the gaining portion of the river from just downstream of Sullivan Road to Kaiser monitoring well MW-15 (approximately 1.1. miles).
+This conclusion is based on available PCB homolog data collected from Kaiser monitoring wells, which show a difference between the PCB homolog patterns between the Kaiser site related monitoring well data and up-gradient and cross-gradient monitoring well data collected outside these areas (LimnoTech, 2016f).
+The Kaiser site related data are dominated by the tri- and tetra- homolog groups, while the up-gradient/cross-gradient PCB data are dominated by the tetra-, penta- and hexa- homolog groups (data shown in Figure 17 for locations shown in Figure 18).